 The most frequently asked question is: “What time is it in my part of the world?”
 Don’t worry.
 Soon we will put up a web page that makes it easy to find the “correct” time no matter where you are and no matter when you want to participate — or just listen on the phone.
 Or on the Net.
 Or, in some cases a local radio station.
 You can find out more information here.

 Exactly what day do we launch?
 What day do we “arrive”?

 - If you live in the Americas, from Alaska to Chile, departure is in the mid-afternoon, Saturday, October 7

 - If you live in Asia, Africa or Europe, the Voyage begins on Sunday, October 8.

 - The Opening Ceremonies will be in New Zealand, GMT 00:01 – which is one minute after 4 P.M, local time, in Auckland.
 (For the rest of the world, click here.)

-Thank you for visiting us our brand new web site.
+Thank you for visiting us.
 More — much more – follows.
 Stay tuned.